Acetic Acid Prescribing Information

 Acetic Acid Description

-Acetic Acid Otic Solution is available as a nonaqueous otic solution buffered at pH 3 for use in the external ear canal.
+Acetic acid otic solution, USP is available as a nonaqueous otic solution buffered at pH 3 for use in the external ear canal.

 Acetic Acid - Clinical Pharmacology